 RingCentral MVP is a cloud Messaging, Video communications, and Phone system designed to simplify and streamline workflows while increasing productivity across communication channels.

 Small businesses relying on self-service to manage most customer support requests will appreciate that RingCentral allows up to 250 customizable IVR menus and submenus.
-Allowing businesses to cater to each caller’s individual needs.
+This allows businesses to cater to each caller’s individual needs.

 How Much Does RingCentral Cost?